rickhowe/sample/README.md

 There are `:VDiffthis`, `:VDiffoff`, and `:VDiffupdate` commands available.

-You can specify the Visual area to be compared in `:VDiffthis`.
-And can use `:VDiffoff` to reset and `:VDiffupdate` to update the differences.
+You can use `:VDiffthis` to specify the Visual area to be compared,  And can use `:VDiffoff` to reset and `:VDiffupdate` to update the differences.
 Note that those commands work in non-diff normal mode.

 While showing the exact differences, when the cursor is moved on a difference unit, you can see its corresponding unit highlighted in `hl-Cursor`, according